How To Prevent Church Ministry Burnout

 This interactive virtual workshop will enhance your workplace wellness program.
 For churches, mission agencies, and para-church organizations it is custom designed for your context.
 It is presented by Bonita Eby, a former pastor who understands both the cultural context of church and overseas ministry.

-• Practical steps employees can implement right away.
+Practical steps ministry leaders can implement right away.

 Benefits of hosting this wellness workshop include:

-Bonita Eby is a Burnout Prevention Strategist, Executive Coach, and owner of Breakthrough Personal & Professional Development Inc., specializing in burnout prevention and wellness for organizations and individuals.
+Bonita Eby is a Burnout Prevention & Organizational Culture Consultant, Executive Coach, and owner of Breakthrough Personal & Professional Development Inc., specializing in burnout prevention and wellness for organizations and individuals.
 Bonita is on a mission to end burnout.
 Learn more about services for churches, pastors and ministry leaders here.

 References